 THE PILGRIMS - Part III: A Fifty-Year Friendship Treaty

 However, during the next three months the colony began to take shape.
-They had managed to build a Common House and nineteen small huts, built from braided twigs, branches, leaves, and mud.
+They had managed to build a Common House and nineteen small huts, all made from braided twigs, branches, leaves, and mud.
 As they worked, the Pilgrims became aware that they were being stealthily watched by native braves hiding in the forests.
-However, their work had to continue because the women and children would have to disembark from the ship by early March when the Mayflower was scheduled to sail back to England.
+However, their work had to continue because the women and children would have to disembark from the Mayflower by early March before the Mayflower was scheduled to sail back to England.
 Regardless of what lay ahead in this unknown land, the Pilgrims chose not to return to England with its state-dictated religions.
-They were committed to their faith and to live and raise their families by the tenets of the Bible.
+They were committed to live, and raise their families, by the principles found the Bible.

 In mid-March, a self-assured young brave walked into the midst of their encampment and greeted them in English!
-His name was Samoset and he explained that he had learned some English phrases from British sailors who fished for cod in the Massachusetts’ bay.
-Samoset was sent by the Wampanoag Chief, Massasoit, to prepare for a meeting with the newcomers.
-The chief would be accompanied by another brave named Squanto, who was fluent with the English language.
+His name was Samoset and he explained that he had learned some English phrases from earlier British sailors who fished for cod in the Massachusetts’ bay.
+Samoset was sent by the Wampanoag Chief Massasoit to prepare for a meeting with the newcomers.
+The chief would be accompanied by another brave named Squanto who was fluent in the English language.
 Squanto had been kidnapped by earlier explorers and taken to England to be sold in the slave markets.
 Eventually, he was rescued by compassionate monks who arranged to have Squanto returned to his homeland in North America.